krhetest/LabBench.Manual/docs/index.md

 <pulse Is="Is" Ts="Ts" Tdelay="0"/>
 ```

-However, the following would achieve the same result in an albeit more wastefull manner:
+However, the following would achieve the same result, albeit in a more wastefull manner:

 ```xml
 <combined>